Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Definition and Existence of DPP

 Although a consequence of probabilistic calculations, at the crux of the DPP lies a puzzle of geometry.
-In Section~\ref{section:conditions_DPP}, we articulate the conditions for the DPP in Gaussian conjugate models, and in Section~\ref{section:geometry} elaborate on the geometry behind the problem, including drawing connection to the infamous Simpson's paradox to demonstrate its structure as well as its prevalence in statistical applications.
+And all of the reasoning for prevalence of DPP above can be explained in highly intuitive ways from a geometric perspective in Section~\ref{section:geometry}.